 This Robinair 15500 unit has been manufactured to the highest standards.
-Its fitted sealed bearings, a high-torque 1/2 hp motor, and has the ability to pull down refrigeration units up to 50 tons.
-So if you're doing repair works on larger HVAC equipment, this pump is a great option.
+Its fitted with sealed bearings, a high-torque 1/2 hp motor, and has the ability to pull down refrigeration units up to 50 tons.
+So if you’re doing repair works on larger HVAC equipment, this pump is a great option.

 What’s to Like About the Robinair 15500 5 Cfm 2-Stage Vacuum Pump

 The lightweight aluminum die-cast makes it easily portable yet still strong and durable.
 Easy to use for beginners or experienced operators, the Robinair 15500 has a top fill port for convenient access when refilling oil and an easy view sight glass to monitor oil levels and conditions at all times.